Raj Kumar Goel Institute of Technology: Campus

 The institute is spread over 27 acres.
 Its facilities include canteens, hostels, library, sports, transportation, ATMs, computer lab, classrooms, auditorium and conference hall, as well as language lab and medical facilities.

 Events

 Each year, college students participate in national and state-level sports, games, Hackathon debates and other competitions.

 Sports Council

 Sports Council is a student council that organizes events for both boys and girls.
 This event is generally kept intra-college.
 Some 30 sports are supported.
 The cricket tournament and football events are the top attraction for most students.

 Academics

 The degree programs (aka courses) offered at RKGIT fall into the following categories.

 B. Tech.

 Bachelor of Technology in Mechanical Engineering, Information Technology, Civil Engineering, Electrical & Electronics Engineering, Computer Science and Engineering, Electronics and Communication Engineering.
 The duration of the full-time B.Tech program is four years.

-M. Tech.
+C. Tech.

 Master of Technology in Electronics and Communication Engineering.
 The duration of the Post Graduate Program in Engineering is two years.